-The Group's income tax for the year ended 31 December 2014 decreased by approximately 29.7% to approximately HK\$1,570,000 when compared to approximately HK\$2,234,000 for the last corresponding year.
-The decrease was mainly attributed to the decrease in operating profit.
+The Group's income tax expenses for the year ended 31 December 2013 decreased by approximately 51.5% to approximately HK\$2,234,000 compared to approximately HK\$4,608,000 for the last year.
+The decrease was mainly attributed to the decrease of operating profit.

-(Loss)/Profit Attributable to Shareholders
+Profit Attributable to Shareholders

-The Group recorded a loss attributable to equity shareholders of the Company for the year ended 31 December 2014 of approximately HK\$24,940,000 while it recorded a profit attributable to equity shareholders of the Company of approximately HK\$10,081,000 for the last corresponding year.
-The loss was mainly due to significant decrease in turnover and recognition of provision for impairment loss on trade receivables during the year.
+The Group's profit attributable to equity shareholders of the Company for the year ended 31 December 2013 decreased by approximately 54.4% to approximately HK\$10,081,000 compared to approximately HK\$22,130,000 for the last year.
+The decrease was mainly due to the decrease in gross profit and operating profit.